Key Precept: The first Adam began the Priest-King dynasty / order, of Melchizedek that culminates with the last Adam.

 How do we reconcile Adam’s death with the oath that he would be a royal priest for ever?
 As with any king, it would be through his dynasty.
 This continuity is expressed in the proclamation “The king is dead.
 Long live the king!”
 Adam survives in his seed, his genes.

 Meanwhile, amazingly, God appointed a mortal human being with a sin nature, no less, to oppose the evil hyper dimensional immortal Man of Sin.
-That’s how powerful humans are when anointed and controlled by the Holy Spirit.
+That’s how powerful 100% humans are when anointed and controlled by the Holy Spirit.
 We are not passive recipients of grace to forgive sin.
-We are active players in God’s kingdom, given grace to defeat sin not only in our life but, through priestly intercession, in the lives of others.
+We are active players in God’s kingdom, given grace to defeat sin not only in our lives but, through priestly intercession, in the lives of others.

 The Melchizedek who met with Abram is not an anomaly.
 God has always had a human royal high priest stand-in for him on earth.
 He was simply God’s current Anointed One, AKA priest-king Son of God, at that time in history, in a line of descent, AKA order, from the first human commissioned to have dominion over creation.